Ceskasporitelna/cs-eah-api-tutorial-pisp/Readme.md

 Tutorial - how to connect to CSAS PISP API
 =====================================
 Java skeleton web-based application for connection to CSAS.
-For more information visit: URL
+For more information visit: https://developers.erstegroup.com/docs/guides/csas-tutorials-initiate-payment

 This is a Java 8, spring-boot project.
 To run the app execute: